mrkplt/obsidian-random-tables/agent_context/features.md

 - Settings are persisted between Obsidian restarts

 ## Technical Implementation
+- **Settings Management**:
-- Settings are managed through Obsidian's settings API
+  - Uses Obsidian's settings API for persistence
-- CommandLoader uses a getter function to always access current settings
-- Settings changes don't require plugin restart
+  - Type-safe settings interface with defaults
+  - Automatic settings migration when structure changes
+- **Performance Optimizations**:
+  - 750ms debounce on folder input to prevent excessive reloads
+  - Efficient file watching with proper cleanup
+  - Lazy loading of settings where possible
+- **UI/UX**:
+  - Dropdown for separator selection
+  - Folder input with auto-complete
+  - Immediate visual feedback for settings changes

 ## Known Limitations
+- **Folder Selection**:
+  - Changing folders doesn't automatically move existing files
+  - No recursive folder scanning (flat structure only)
+- **Performance**:
+  - Large numbers of tables may cause slight UI delays
+  - Debounce delay (750ms) is fixed
+- **UI/UX**:
-- Settings UI is functional but may change in future versions
+  - Settings UI is functional but may be refined
-- Some settings may not be fully implemented yet
+  - Limited validation for folder names
+  - No visual indicator during folder scanning
 - Users create markdown files in the RandomTables/ directory
 - Each file can contain multiple tables separated by `---`
 - Tables can have optional headers or be simple lists